 Cameco disclosed that in 2018, 0.5 Mlbs of U3O8 was mined in early January in order to complete mining that was in progress at the end of December 2017.
-No mining took place in 2019 and 2020.
-Cameco has stated that no mine production is expected in 2021.
+No mining took place from 2019 to 2021.
+Cameco has stated that, based on their plan to transition to operational readiness, Cameco could produce up to 5 Mlbs.